Get 80% off your plan for your first 3 months*

 A clear timeline shows you've thought through the project and helps set realistic expectations.

 For project-based proposals, include specific milestones and deadlines.
 A flowchart or roadmap makes this easy to scan.
-For ongoing services, outline typical turnaround times, such as "initial designs delivered within 5 business days."
+For ongoing services, outline typical turnaround times, such as "initial designs delivered within five business days."

 Your pricing section is often the first place clients look.
 Make it clear and easy to understand.

 Your terms and conditions protect both you and your client.
-Be clear about:
+Be clear about these key areas.

 Have a lawyer review your standard terms before using them in proposals.